-There are various stories (probably apocryphal) about how the lamington was invented.
-However, it seems likely that it was devised by Armand Galland, the French chef to Lord Lamington, Governor of Queensland from 1896 to 1901.
-Galland is said to have had a Tahitian wife – hence his use of coconut.
-There is debate about whether lamingtons were first served at Government House or, as the locals claim, at the governor’s country residence at Toowoomba.
+There are various stories (probably apocryphal) about how lamingtons were invented.
+However, it seems likely that they were devised by Armand Galland, the French chef to Lord Lamington, Governor of Queensland from 1896 to 1901.
+There is debate about whether lamingtons were first served at Government House, at the opening of the Ipswich Technical College or, as the locals claim, at the governor’s country residence at Toowoomba.
 Lord Lamington reputedly referred to the cakes as “those bloody, poofy, woolly biscuits”.

 Locals get quite passionate about where lamingtons made their first appearance.
 Some stories say they were invented by accident at Old Government House in Brisbane when a servant accidentally dropped some pieces of sponge cake into chocolate icing and the coconut was added to avoid messy fingers.
 It seems much more likely that the lamington was devised by Armand Gallard who, when called upon to feed some unexpected guests cut up some left-over sponge cake, dipped the slices in chocolate and covered them in coconut.
 Gallard is said to have had a French Tahitian wife, which accounts for his familiarity with coconut – an unusual ingredient at that time.